ax-va/Pytest-Okken-2022/13--debugging-test-failures/13-3-2--debugging-with-pdb.md

-## Different ways to launch pdb from pytest
+## Different ways to launch pdb from pytest in commandline

 - Add a `breakpoint()` call to either test code or application code.